Ha-Shiloaḥ: Reception

 Further controversy against Ha-Shiloaḥ and Ahad Ha’am arose from the generation of young writers that believed the journal did not appeal to them.
-Micha Josef Berdyczewski was one prominent writer who advocated for European culture to be made available to every Hebrew reader, and accused Ha’am of confusing this young generation.
+Micha Josef Berdyczewski was one prominent writer who advocated for bringing European culture to every Hebrew and accused Ha’am of confusing this young generation.
 Also, the disregard for the belles lettres section would mislead readers to believe that poetry did not have real value as well as dissuade young readers.
-Ha’am responded to this point by arguing that the aim of Hebrew literature to help the Jew understand and interpret their inner world did not have to be done creatively in order to achieve such a goal.
+Ha’am responded to this point by arguing that the purpose of Hebrew literature to help the Jew understand and interpret their inner world did not have to be done creatively in order to achieve such a goal.
 Writers of the older generation tended to side with Ahad Ha’am, most famously Simon Bernfeld, who published an article defending Ha’am and his editorial style.
 He also believed that a majority of belles lettres was not suitable for the young Hebrew reader due to the lack of content that expressed the true feelings of the Jewish people.